Beyond-Engine/Core/README.md

 - [Jumpy Thieves](https://github.com/cugdc/Jumpy-Thieves): A live-coded 2D game in my club

 ## License
-This repository is released under Apache License 2.0.
+This repository is released under Mit License.
 See [License](file:License) for more information.